Mining to Brazil

 - Local business presence – agent, representative office or joint venture partner:

 - For most exporters it is necessary to establish a local presence through an agent/distributor, representative office or joint venture partnership.
 To maintain business contacts or where regular sales or service follow-up is required, it is critical to be on the ground.

 - One option that is increasingly popular is the establishment of a joint-venture partnership with a local company.
-One attraction of this method is that costs and risk are shared by the partners, with the Brazilian partner bringing to the venture local market knowledge, know-how and business experience.
+An attraction of this method is that costs and risk are shared by the partners, with the Brazilian partner bringing to the venture local market knowledge, expertise and business experience.

 - Strategies to deal with administrative and legal requirements, including tariffs and taxes.

-- The need to localise manufacture of the product at some stage.
+- The likely need to localise manufacture of the product at some stage.

-- Understanding the structure of Brazilian mining companies and their procurement process.
+- Understanding the structure of Brazilian mining companies and their procurement processes.

 - The need to develop relationships with procurement offices, as well as with operation teams at mine sites.

 - Presenting a concrete value proposition which demonstrates the value add of your solution.

 - Understanding that there is a lot of bureaucracy involved in site visits and long driving distances from regional mining centres such as Belo Horizonte and Carajás

 Consider participation at Exposibram (September 2017), which the largest mining show in Brazil that showcases mining companies with global operations and major suppliers of products and services.
 It is an opportunity to meet with Brazilian customers and other industry contacts, liaise with potential agents and distributors and investigate the competition..
 The next event will be held in Belo Horizonte in September 2017.

 Links and industry contacts

 Government, business and trade